Initial Appearance / Pleas

 If you plead NOT GUILTY: This is a denial of the charges against you.
 You are then given the opportunity to attend a pretrial.
 This is a meeting with the Village Attorney in an attempt to settle your case.
 If no settlement can be reached, you will be scheduled for a trial.

-If you are found guilty of a traffic offense, in addition to any judgment made by the Court, the Wisconsin Department of Transportation will assess demerit points against your driving record which may result in the suspension or revocation of your driver’s license.
-The accumulation of 12 demerit points in one year shall result in the loss of you license.
+If you are found guilty of a traffic offense, in addition to any judgment made by the Court, the Wisconsin Department of Transportation will assess demerit points against your driving record which may result in the suspension or revocation of your driver's license.
+The accumulation of 12 demerit points in one year shall result in the loss of your license.
 Probationary License: If you hold a GDL license, points will double for the second and all subsequent violations.
 The probationary period may be extended after a violation.
-To find out how many points you have accumulated, you must ontact the Drivers License Bureau by contacting the DOT at http://www.dot.wisconsin.gov/drivers.
+To find out how many points you have accumulated, you must contact the Drivers License Bureau by contacting the Department of Transportation.